-Mockingbird Hill Recovery Center will open in Anderson in early 2021, bringing a major new treatment facility to Madison County for those with substance use disorder (SUD).
+Mockingbird Hill Recovery Center opened in Anderson, in March 2021, bringing a major new treatment facility to Madison County for those with substance use disorder (SUD).
 It represents a new way of thinking about treating addiction: Instead of scattering the pieces to the recovery puzzle and expecting people to find them, we bring everything needed for long-term recovery right to them while providing a stable, safe place to live.

 Onsite services will include primary medical care, behavioral health therapy, peer support groups, Medication-Assisted Treatment (MAT), individual case management, education and job training, and more.